 Unique Business Model

-Banks operate on a model unlike any other industry.
-Their primary income derives from the interest spread, the difference between the interest they earn on loans and what they pay on deposits.
+Banks operate on a model unlike almost anything else you’ll encounter as an investor.
+Their core income comes from the interest spread, the difference between what they earn on loans and what they pay out on deposits.
+That spread, known as Net Interest Income, is the engine of the business, and understanding it is the starting point for any serious analysis of a bank stock.

 Regulatory Environment Impacts

-Banking is one of the most regulated sectors.
-Policies like the Dodd-Frank Act in the U.S. and Basel III internationally impose stringent capital requirements and regular stress tests to ensure banks can withstand financial crises.
+Banking is one of the most regulated industries on the planet.
+Frameworks like the Dodd-Frank Act in the US and Basel III internationally impose strict capital requirements and regular stress tests designed to ensure banks can absorb shocks without collapsing.
+These rules protect depositors and the broader economy, but they also constrain what banks can do with their capital, which limits growth potential in ways you won’t see in other sectors.

 Sensitivity to Economic Cycles